Think Locally, Act Locally

 - Local Keywords

 Small practices should include local names among the keywords they target.
 A small site cannot compete with larger sites for the same medical keywords.
-A health domain will perform much better in search engine rankings when those same keywords are combined with the name of the local town or district.
+A website will perform much better in search engine rankings when those same keywords are combined with the name of the local town or district.

 - Local Directories